Skip to main content

 How to Use Venue Change

-Are you looking to spice up your next sales call?
-Try to remember the importance of a venue change.
+Are you looking to spice up your next sales video call?
+Remember the importance of a venue change.

-Move the camera around.
-Find different places in the room where you film, or different times of day where the lighting is different.
-By giving different venues in the background, you’ll give the appearance of more diversity and changes when you meet, which will help the prospect remember you longer.
+One simple but effective strategy is to move the camera around.
+Find different places in the room where you work, or choose different times of day when the lighting changes.
+By giving different venues in the background, you’ll create visual interest, which helps your prospect remember you longer.

 For more Hacks, check out our YouTube page.